Gundert Museum

 Gundert Museum is a heritage museum located at Thalassery, Kerala.
 It was originally the residence of Hermann Gundert, a German missionary who is remembered for his contributions to the Malayalam language.
-It was known as Gundert Bungalow before turning into a museum and was constructed in the 1800's.
+It was known as Gundert Bungalow before turning into a museum and was constructed in the 1800s.
 In 2022, it was converted into a museum by the Kerala Government as a tribute to Gundert.
 It was from this bungalow that Gundert published the first language dictionary in Malayalam and the first Malayalam daily Rajyasamacharam and Paschimdodayam.
 The museum houses the Hermann Hesse Library, a collection of rare books, the Julie Gundert Hall, the Gundert Statue and the Digital Book Archive.